Have You Suffered due to Cancer Misdiagnosis? Contact our experienced San Antonio medical malpractice attorneys for a free confidential consultation.

 The fourth issue is whether the medical professional(s) erred, or failed to act in such a manner that the conduct failed to meet the appropriate standard of care under the circumstances.
 Furthermore, the health care provider’s breach must have caused the injuries.
 Top medical professionals specializing in pertinent fields are hired to make this determination.
 In cases that involve cancer treatment, we may retain the services of: oncologists; radiologists; forensic pathologists; or any other specialists needed to evaluate the patient’s treatment.

 Frequent types of oncology malpractice cases by anatomical site: breast, cervical and ovarian, colon/rectal, hemopoietic (primarily lymphomas), lung and thoracic, melanoma/skin cancer, and prostate.
-Contact us for more information.
+If you or a loved one suffered due to a cancer misdiagnosis, contact us for more information.